 In 1913, the Forest Service acquired the furnace and surrounding land.
 Hillsides were bare, roads were eroding, and stream channels were fill of debris - all caused by the mining and charcoaling required to operate the furnace.
 Work began immediately to revegetate this area and protect it from fire.
 How different these mountains look today, only 100 years after the furnace shut down.

 In 1995, with the help of Potomac Appalachian Trail Club volunteers, the Forest Service rehabilitated the cabin.
 Using traditional hand tools the foundation was strengthened, sections of rotten logs were faced with hand-hewn timbers, the daubing between the logs was replaired, and the shingles were replaced with cedar shakes.
 This important historic landmark should now resist the ravages of time for another 100 years.

 Marker series.
 This marker is included in the Civilian Conservation Corps marker series.

 Location.
 38° 55.582′ N, 78° 19.864′ W. Marker is in Fort Valley, Virginia, in Shenandoah County.
 Marker can be reached from Fort Valley Road (County Route 678), on the right when traveling south.
-Touch for map.
-Located in the Elizabeth Furnace Recreation Area.
-The marker is reached along the walking trail, headed west from the parking lot, after crossing the foot bridge over Passage Creek.
+Located in the Elizabeth Touch for map.
 Marker is in this post office area: Fort Valley VA 22652, United States of America.
+Touch for directions.